 "Imdad's death will serve no retributive purpose as he remains completely unaware of this reality," said defence lawyer Sarah Belal in an emailed statement.

 A government psychiatrist told Reuters news agency he had no doubt about Ali's mental condition.

-"I have been treating this man for the last eight years, and there is absolutely no room for doubt in this that he suffers from paranoid schizophrenia," said Tahir Feroze.
+"I have been treating this man for the past eight years, and there is absolutely no room for doubt in that he suffers from paranoid schizophrenia," said Tahir Feroze.